MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/support-policy-and-known-issues-for-admt.md

 ### Objects that have child objects aren't migrated

-**Issue**: When ADMT tries to migrate an object that has a child object, the migration fails and ADMT generates the following message in the migration error log:
+**Issue**: When ADMT tries to migrate an object that has a child object, the migration fails, and ADMT logs the following entry in the migration error log:

 > **Error 7422**: Failed to move source object CN=\<_object name_>. hr=0x8007208c The operation cannot be performed because child objects exist.
 This operation can only be performed on a child object.

-A few examples of child objects that block migration include but aren't limited to the following:
+A few examples of child objects that block migration include, but aren't limited to, the following:

 - Exchange Active Sync
 - Microsoft Dynamic GP
 - TermSrvLicensing
 - Citrix SSOSecret and SSOConfig

-**Solution**: You have to delete the child object (also known as a leaf object) to migrate the parent object.
+**Solution**: You have to delete the child object (also known as a leaf object) in order to migrate the parent object.
 For example, you would have to delete the Exchange ActiveSync object.
-Otherwise, there is no known workaround.
+Otherwise, there's no known workaround.

 ### Computer migration fails on devices that have custom DNS suffixes